Information for Accepted Freshmen and Transfer Students

 Accepted students are encouraged to visit campus multiple times.
 Register for a campus tour today.
 In addition to campus tours, you are invited to attend one of our Accepted Students Days held on select Saturdays in the spring.

 Attend one of the two Roll Out the Carpet programs to tour the residence hall in which you will live during your first semester at KU.
 During this program, you will see a sample room and common areas, and learn of residence hall policies and procedures.
 You will also have the opportunity to learn more about student involvement and campus life, purchase your books, and have questions about financial aid and billing answered on an individual basis.
-Roll Out the Carpet will be held on July 18 and 20, 2016.
-Registration will open in mid-May.
+Register for one of the two 2016 Roll Out the Carpet dates below:

 For a complete list of guidelines to submitting military transcripts click How to Get Started.
 Detailed instructions on admission, financial aid and tuition benefit information is available on this site.
 For more information on Veterans Admissions call 610-683-4060.